sustainsw/anon-pipeline-doc/anon-pipeline/docs/development_details.md

  - rank: this is used to determine the priorities in reports.

 ### files
-The table record information about each file.
+The table record status about each file.
 - file: file name
 - folder: the subdirectory containing the file
-- status: status of the file; see ?? for more details.
+- status: status of the file; see `FILE_STATUS` in `config.py` for more details.

 ### file_status_lookup